civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(4)** The order is subject to the approval of the Treasury Board if the order exempts the operator from the application of section `82` or any provision of any regulations made under subsection `81`(1).

+  **(5)** The order remains in effect for a period of not more than five years and, subject to this section, may be renewed.

 ### Section 12

-  **(1)** The Commission may, in relation to a digital news intermediary, make an interim order that has thesame effect as an exemption order if the following conditions are met:
+  **(1)** The Commission may, in relation to a digital news intermediary, make an interim order that has the same effect as an exemption order if the following conditions are met:

     its operator has requested an exemption order in relation to the intermediary;